 The bran of the rice, which is the fibrous outer covering, but the inner starchy part of the grain, or endosperm, is actually white.
-It is the endosperm which is sticky, but since the rice is not polished and the bran is intact, the rice grains do not stick to one another when cooked.
+It is the endosperm that is sticky, but since the rice is not polished and the bran is intact, the rice grains do not stick to one another when cooked.

 Once cooked, the grains become a deep purple.
 The color, when uncooked, can vary somewhat.
 It could easily be confused with Wild Rice, but it cooks easier and is also not as costly as wild rice, which although related, is not a true rice.

 Black sticky rice available in the U.S. is imported from Thailand.

 There is another type of Chinese black rice which is not sticky, and which is sold in the states as Forbidden Rice.
 Unlike most black rice, Forbidden Rice is not a sticky rice.

 When you cook with black sticky rice, the water turns a dark purple color.
 This leads some people to suspect that there are artificial colorants added to the rice that are leaching out into the water.
 This is not true.
 The coloring comes from anthocyanins, similar to the deep blue to black colors found in some berries, such as blueberries, and in many fruits and vegetables.
 These anthocyanins are contained in the pericarp, which, along with the aleurone, makes up the outer bran of the rice grain.